ansible/community/group-aws/README.md

 ## Working Group Goals

+* [Review PRs and Issues](review.md) with a view to reducing the number of open PRs and Issues.
+Numbers going up is not a failure, it might just be due to additional contributors.
 * [Refactor problematic modules](refactor.md) - the key problem areas
   are `rds` and `iam`.
 Some minor renaming will also fall under this.
 * [Move to boto3](boto3.md) - all AWS modules should move to boto3, rather